Sanavesa/RDF2Walk/rdf2walk/README.md

 # MainEntry
 Where the user specifies the path for the ontology file, how many walks to perform, the depth of the walk for each node, how many nodes to walk, etc.

+# RDFLoader
+Loads in the specified ontology file and creates a Jena dataset to be worked with.